 NOTE: All benefits are shown in abbreviated form.
-Specific master contracts between MSU and the various carriers/vendors are available for inspection in the Staff Benefits Office.
+Specific master contracts between MSU and the various carriers/vendors are available for inspection in the Benefits Office.
 The information contained in this Faculty/Academic Staff Benefit and Retirement Programs section does not modify or change any of the provisions in these contracts.
 Although MSU expects to continue the benefit programs indefinitely, it reserves the right to modify, suspend, or terminate such coverages in whole or in part at any time, except as limited by the terms and conditions of master contracts.
-Complete information and descriptive details on all benefits may be obtained from the Staff Benefits Office, telephone 353-4434, extension 151.
+Complete information and descriptive details on all benefits may be obtained from the Benefits Office, telephone (517)353-4434, extension 536, or, if long distance, 1-800-353-4434.